Chenjl13/sam-guided-sd3-controlnet-openvino/Process/readme.md

-# Welcome to the Text To Image phase
+# Welcome to the 3-phase-image-generating and inpainting

+##
 We can use the following prompt to create an image
 ```
 a cat wearing a sunglasses and a dog wearing a hat